dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

 Later DHIS2 versions require the following software versions to operate.

-  - Java JRE version 8 or later.
+  - Java JDK or JRE version 8 or later.

-  - Any operating system for which a Java JRE version 8 exists.
+  - Any operating system for which a Java JDK or JRE version 8 exists.

   - PostgreSQL database version 9.6 or later.

   - PostGIS database extension version 2.2 or later.

-  - Tomcat servlet container version 8 or later, or other Servlet API 3.1 compliant servlet containers like Jetty 9.
+  - Tomcat servlet container version 8.5 or later, or other Servlet API 3.1 compliant servlet containers like Jetty 9.

 ## Server setup